senacor/langium-intermission-03-2023/README.md

-# Welcome to your Langium VS Code Extension
+# TinyDSL - Example Langium DSL plugable to VS Code as Desktop and Web extension

 ## What's in the folder

-This folder contains all necessary files for your language extension.
+This folder contains all necessary files for the Tiny DSL language extension.

-* `package.json` - the manifest file in which you declare your language support.
+* `package.json` - the manifest file in which language support is declared.
 * `language-configuration.json` - the language configuration used in the VS Code editor, defining the tokens that are used for comments and brackets.
 * `src/extension.ts` - the main code of the extension, which is responsible for launching a language server and client.
+* `src/web/extension.ts` - does the same when using the extension as a web extension for running VS code within a web browser
-* `src/language-server/tiny-dsl.langium` -  the grammar definition of your language.
+* `src/language-server/tiny-dsl.langium` -  the grammar definition of the Tiny DSL language.
 * `src/language-server/main.ts` - the entry point of the language server process.
-* `src/language-server/tiny-dsl-module.ts` - the dependency injection module of your language implementation.
+* `src/language-server/tiny-dsl-module.ts` - the dependency injection module the Tiny DSL language implementation.
 Use this to register overridden and added services.
-* `src/language-server/tiny-dsl-validator.ts` - an example validator.
-You should change it to reflect the semantics of your language.
+* `src/language-server/tiny-dsl-validator.ts` - the Tiny DSL example validator.
-* `src/cli/index.ts` - the entry point of the command line interface (CLI) of your language.
-* `src/cli/generator.ts` - the code generator used by the CLI to write output files from DSL documents.
+* `src/generator.ts` - an SQL code generator, generating SQL DDL scripts from Tiny DSL files
-* `src/cli/cli-util.ts` - utility code for the CLI.
 * `examples` - folder containing sample `.tinydsl` files.

 ## Get up and running straight away